Covid 19 coronavirus: PM Jacinda Ardern - 'deadliest day' a reminder to stick out the lockdown

 Bloomfield said they were also looking at ways to allow family members of those dying from the virus to visit them.
 None of those who have died in hospital were able to have family with them because of the risk of further transmission.

-The economic toll also become clearer yesterday as Burger King went into liquidation, and NZME – the owners of the NZ Herald – announced layoffs of about 200 staff.
+The economic toll also become clearer yesterday as Burger King went into liquidation, and NZME – the owners of the NZ Herald – said around 200 positions had gone, a mixture of non-replacement of vacancies and already announced redundancies.

 The release of Treasury scenarios showed that even in the best scenario, without significant Government intervention unemployment would hit 13 per cent – up from four per cent before Covid-19.